JeelAnghanSec/SOC-Portfolio/README.md

 - [`03-Wazuh-Detection-Engineering/`](./SOC-Home-Lab/03-Wazuh-Detection-Engineering) — custom rule development and testing
 - [`04-Windows-User-Account-Management/`](./SOC-Home-Lab/04-Windows-User-Account-Management) — account creation/modification monitoring and related detections

-> 📝 Rename this folder link above if the actual folder name differs — keep this section in sync whenever you add or rename a folder.

 ---

 ## 🖥️ Lab Environment